Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Higher-order processes reexamined

-{To more clearly see this dependence on the physical implementation, consider, on the one hand the experimental implementation of the switch of Fig.~1 of Ref.~\cite{goswami2018indefinite} and on the other hand, a modified setup whereby the beamsplitters PBS1 \& PBS2 are mounted on mechanical oscillators which move the beamsplitters in and out of photon path.
-The {original} set up, at least within the time-scales of the experiment, will not evolve, and {hence} will for all time be associated with the {map $W_\textsc{Switch}$.} The modified set up, on the other hand, will evolve within the time-scales of the experiment, and so at $t=0$ will be associated with the {map $W_\textsc{Switch}$,} but at later times will be associated with some alternative $W(t)\neq W_\textsc{Switch}$ unless $t$ is some integer multiple of the time period of the oscillator. } {We therefore see that, depending on the particular implementation of $W_\textsc{Switch}$ (original vs.~modified), the process-matrix $W_\textsc{Switch}$ can evolve into two different maps, and hence its evolution cannot be fully captured by merely a higher-order process.
-We see clearly here how the physical implementation of the process-matrix is also relevant for understanding its possible dynamics: in such cases, dynamics are maps on the space of implementations of the process-matrix rather than the space of CP operators associated to the process-matrices alone.}
+The fundamental divergence of thought {can be elucidated by} {considering the question ``what is a channel?''.} The higher-order process formalism views a channel simply as a CPTP map between the relevant Hilbert spaces---dynamics of channels are thus maps on the space of CPTP maps.
+Our examples, however, view a channel as more than just a CPTP map; that is, details of the physical implementation of the channel are also relevant---dynamics of channels are {in our examples} thus maps on the space of physical implementations of CPTP maps.
+This extra freedom afforded by allowing dynamics to depend not only on the CPTP map but on extra information describing the implementation is what enables a greater range of reversible and continuous evolutions {(see Figure~\ref{fig:thefig})}. {To more clearly see this dependence on the physical implementation, consider on the one hand the experimental implementation of the switch of Figure~1 of Ref.~\cite{goswami2018indefinite} and on the other hand a modified setup whereby the beamsplitters PBS1 and PBS2 are mounted on mechanical oscillators which move the beamsplitters in and out of the photon path.
+The {original} setup, at least within the time-scales of the experiment, will not evolve and {hence} will for all time be associated with the {map $W_\textsc{Switch}$.} The modified set up, on the other hand, will evolve within the time-scales of the experiment and so at $t=0$ will be associated with the {map $W_\textsc{Switch}$} but at later times will be associated with some alternative $W(t)\neq W_\textsc{Switch}$ unless $t$ is some integer multiple of the time period of the oscillator. } {We therefore see that depending on the particular implementation of $W_\textsc{Switch}$ (original vs.~modified), the process matrix $W_\textsc{Switch}$ can evolve into two different maps, and hence, its evolution cannot be fully captured by merely a higher-order process.
+We see clearly here how the physical implementation of the process matrix is also relevant for understanding its possible dynamics: in such cases; dynamics are maps on the space of implementations of the process matrix rather than the space of CP operators associated to the process-matrices alone.}

 {A natural question hence arises:} when is it appropriate to view channels and process-matrices simply as CP maps and to describe dynamics as being dynamics on the space of such CP maps?
-The answer to that is {given by two conditions:} { when both a) the} only information we have access to is the CP map associated to a channel or process-matrix, and {b) we consider} only predictable evolution.
+The answer to that is {given by two conditions:} { when both (a) the} only information we have access to is the CP map associated to a channel or process-matrix, and {(b) we consider} only predictable evolution.